Tech-at-DU/ACS-3110-Trees-Sorting/ReadMe.md

 ## Evaluation

-To pass this course, students must meet the following requirements:
+**To pass this course, students must meet the following requirements**:

-- Complete the required coding challenges (rubrics provided on assignment pages).
-You will need to pass with an average score of 2 or higher
+- Complete each assignment below with a rubric score of `2` or higher.
-  - Iterative Sort
+  - Iterative Sort Challenges
-  - Recursive Sort
+  - Recursive Sort Challenges
-  - Integer Sort
+  - Integer Sort Challenges
-  - Prefix Trees
+  - Prefix Trees Lab
-  - Binary Heaps
+  - AVL Trees Lab
-- Pass all three conceptual quizzes with a 70% or higher
+- Pass the Midterm Check In Assessment with a 70% or higher.
-- Complete the technical article OR advanced trees project with a 70% or higher
+- Complete the Technical Article AND Advanced Trees Project with a 70% or higher.
+- All deliverables above must be turned in on Gradescope.
-- Participate in online class sessions and asyncronous lab time
+- Participate in online class sessions and asyncronous lab time.
-- Make up all classwork from all absences
+- Make up all classwork from all absences.

 [1]: Lessons/SortingIterative.md#Challenges
 [2]: Lessons/SortingDivideConquer.md#Challenges